mnot/thor/doc/loop.md

 ### thor.loop.running

-Boolean that is True when the loop is running.
+Read-only boolean that is True when the loop is running.

+### thor.loop.debug

+Boolean that, when True, prints warnings to STDERR when the loop is behaving oddly; e.g., a scheduled event is blocking.
+Default is False.

 ### event 'start'